Martin Luther King Jr. assassination location

 He was charged with murder shortly after he was extradited back to Tennessee.

 Three days later, he attempted to recant his confession after he learned that a recent Supreme Court ruling would have resulted in any death sentence being commuted to life imprisonment.
-However, his attempts to withdraw his guilty plea ultimately proved to be unsuccessful, and he spent the rest of his life behind bars.
+However, his attempts to withdraw his guilty plea ultimately failed, and he spent the rest of his life behind bars.

 On April 23rd, 1998, Ray died in prison at the age of 70.

-The latitude and longitude coordinates for the motel are:
+The address and GPS coordinates for the motel are as follows:

 35.134476, -90.057685